Living with cats doesn’t mean you have to give up your dream of filling your home with beautiful houseplants.

 3. Areca Palm

-If you want something larger, the Areca Palm is a fantastic choice.
+If you’re looking for something that creates instant jungle vibes, the Areca Palm is a fantastic option.

 4. Calathea